benbrastmckie/.config/README.md

 sudo cp ~/.config/tmux/.tmux.conf ~/.tmux.conf
 ```

-Assuming that you already installed Fish above, you will now need to locate fish on your operating system by running the following:
+Assuming that you already installed Fish above, you will need to locate fish on your operating system by running the following:

 ```
 which fish